raulh82vlc/FunctionalKotlin/README.md

 [![Build Status](https://travis-ci.org/raulh82vlc/FunctionalKotlin.svg?branch=master)](https://travis-ci.org/raulh82vlc/FunctionalKotlin)
 [![Kotlin version badge](https://img.shields.io/badge/kotlin-1.2.50-blue.svg)](http://kotlinlang.org/)

-It's a sample app used to learn Functional programming
+It's a sample app used to learn Functional programming with *Kotlin*.

 Kotlin has many nice features as a modern language, and to enhance all its power, Arrow is the perfect companion: "Λrrow is a library for Typed Functional Programming in Kotlin"